Brazil's Bolsonaro rebuffs criticism on pandemic, Amazon - NewsBreak

 Brazil's Bolsonaro rebuffs criticism on pandemic, Amazon

-RIO DE JANEIRO — (AP) — Brazil’s President Jair Bolsonaro issued a defense of his administration at the U.N.
+Brazil’s President Jair Bolsonaro issued a strident defense of his administration at the U.N.
 General Assembly on Tuesday, rebuffing criticism of its handling of the pandemic and touting recent data indicating less Amazon deforestation.

 His presence at the General Assembly itself was something of a provocation, as he flouted the requirement for all attendees to be vaccinated against COVID-19.
 Infected with the virus last year, he has said several times over the last week he remains unvaccinated and that getting a shot is a personal, medical decision.